Open: 8:00AM - 5:00PM | Sat: 8:30AM - 12:30PM

 Belt Replacement Intervals — What the Data Says

 Intervals differ by engine family, not by model year or trim.
-Here are the real numbers we work to:
+Here are the working numbers:

 That TU5 80,000 km figure is the one that catches SA owners out.
 The engine was so common in the 206 and 207 that used buyers often assume it's a 100,000 km interval like most modern belts — it isn't.
 If you've bought a 206 or 207 with no service history and more than 80,000 km on the clock, assume the belt is overdue until proven otherwise.